Four-dimensional de Sitter cosmology on D-branes nucleated in an asymptotically $\text{AdS}_5\times T^{1,1}$ background: Introduction

-The D$p$-branes on which open strings can end with the Dirichlet boundary condition along the transverse directions have been used to realize the standard model as well as physics beyond the standard model (SM) \cite{Aldazabal2001,Blumenhagen2005,Anchordoqui2012,Antoniadis2003}.
-They are the BPS states that forbid corrections to their tension which is the energy per volume of the brane.
+The D$p$-branes on which open strings can end with the Dirichlet boundary condition along the transverse directions have been used to realize the standard model (SM) as well as physics beyond the SM \cite{Aldazabal2001,Blumenhagen2005,Anchordoqui2012,Antoniadis2003}.
+They are the BPS states that forbid corrections to their tension, which is the energy per volume of the brane.
 Therefore, cosmology on a BPS D$p$-brane (which is wrapped on a $(p-3)$ cycle in the internal space with $p>3$) describes an expanding universe with a zero vacuum energy density.
-This provides a mechanism to guarantee that the vacuum energy density on the D-brane worldvolume does not obtain large quantum corrections.
+This provides a mechanism to guarantee that the vacuum energy density on the D$p$-brane worldvolume does not obtain large quantum corrections.
 However, when the D$p$-brane moves in the higher-dimensional bulk space with supersymmetry broken, there are non-zero stringy corrections that originate from the finite size of strings.
-It is expected that these corrections would lead to a small and not vanishing vacuum energy density because the stringy corrections are highly suppressed by the string length $\sqrt{\alpha'}$.
+It is expected that these corrections would lead to a non-vanishing but small vacuum energy density because the stringy corrections are highly suppressed by the string length $\sqrt{\alpha'}$.

 The near-horizon limit of the geometry of 10D bulk spacetime curved by a stack of D3-branes is a direct product $\text{AdS}_5\times E_5$ where $E_5$ is a 5D Sasaki-Einstein compact manifold.
-The well-known case is that the manifold $E_5$ is a five-sphere $S^5$ corresponding to that the maximal number of supersymmetries is preserved.
-In the limit that the number of D3-brane is very large \cite{Hooft1974}, the gravity propagating in the $\text{AdS}_5\times S^5$ background is dual to the $\mathcal{N}=4$ gauge theory on the stack of D3-branes \cite{Maldacena1997}.
-Although the $\text{AdS}_5\times S^5$ background is very simple for the holographic investigations, it is less interesting to build the cosmological and particle physics models because breaking completely the maximal number of supersymmetries is in general hard to achieve.
+The well-known case is that the manifold $E_5$ is a five-sphere $S^5$, corresponding to that the maximal number of supersymmetries is preserved.
+In the limit that the number of D3-branes is very large \cite{Hooft1974}, the gravity propagating in the $\text{AdS}_5\times S^5$ background is dual to the $\mathcal{N}=4$ gauge theory on the stack of D3-branes \cite{Maldacena1997}.
+Although the $\text{AdS}_5\times S^5$ background is very simple for the holographic investigations, it is less interesting to build cosmological and particle physics models because completely breaking the maximal number of supersymmetries is, in general, hard to achieve.
 In other words, the 10D stringy background should have fewer unbroken supersymmetries for the phenomenological interest.
 If the internal space $E_5$ is the $T^{1,1}$ manifold \cite{Romans1985}, then the dual gauge theory on the stack of D3-branes has the minimal $\mathcal{N}=1$ supersymmetry \cite{Klebanov1998}.